MAdamUmar/SpaceX-Landing-Prediction-Data-Science-Project-/README.md

 # 🚀 SpaceX Falcon 9 First Stage Landing Prediction

-This project is the capstone of the **IBM Data Science Professional Certificate**.
+This is the final capstone project submitted as part of the **IBM Data Science Professional Certificate**.
 The objective is to predict the successful landing of the SpaceX Falcon 9 rocket's first stage, which is crucial for reducing launch costs through reusability.

 ---